Digital Nomad Life in Lucca, Italy

 When we asked people what advice they would give someone preparing to move to Lucca, they said:

 "Expats considering retirement in Lucca should be aware that they will need to obtain a visa if they plan to stay longer than 90 days.
 They should also know that the cost of living in Lucca is relatively high compared to other parts of Italy, but still lower than many parts of the US or UK.
 Healthcare in Italy is of a high standard, but expats should ensure they have adequate health insurance coverage.
 It's also important to note that while many locals speak English, particularly in the tourism industry, it's beneficial to learn some Italian to help with day-to-day living.
 Lucca is known for its rich history and culture, so expats should be prepared to immerse themselves in the local lifestyle.
 The city is also very walkable, but owning a car can be useful for exploring the surrounding Tuscan countryside.
 The Italian tax system can be complex, so it's advisable for expats to seek professional advice to understand their tax obligations.
-Lastly, expats should be aware that while Lucca offers a high quality of life, it can take time to adjust to the slower pace of life and the Italian bureaucracy," said one expat in Lucca.
+Lastly, expats should be aware that while Lucca offers a high quality of life, it can take time to adjust to the slower pace of life and the Italian bureaucracy," explained one person living in Lucca, Italy.

 Connect